 4. Cunard Cruise Line

 Although it’s a luxury cruise line, Cunard also thinks about their youngest passengers.
 All ships have well-equipped nurseries and children’s play areas.
-There are plenty of activities for them to enjoy, as well as various toys and games to play.
+There are plenty of activities for them to enjoy, as well as various toys and games to play (with).
 All activities on offer are age-appropriate and supervised by the cruise line’s experienced Youth Team.

 Outdoor wading pools are a fun place to hang out with your toddler.
 If you’d like to spend some alone time, however, you can leave your baby at the nursery and stay in touch via a pager.